Moving To Daytona Beach : The Definitive Guide To Living In Dayton, Florida

 Daytona Beach is filled with many excellent neighborhoods which cater to a variety of different lifestyles.
 The city is home to both urban and suburban-style communities as well as coveted waterfront neighborhoods.
 There is a variety of real estate styles found throughout these neighborhoods ranging from single-family detached homes to stunning condos, spacious townhomes and luxury waterfront estates.

 Falling between International Speedway Blvd and LPGA Blvd, Indigo Lis a well-established golf community.
-Offering an immaculately cared for golf course and a number of quality crafted homes, Indigo Lakes is a desirable neighborhood in Daytona Beach.
+Offering an immaculately cared for golf course and a number of quality crafted homes, Indigo Lakes is a desirable neighborhood in Daytona.
 Indigo falls only a few minutes from Daytona’s famed beaches and the Daytona Internationa Speedway.

 Located on the west border of Daytona Beach, LPGA is an upscale golf community.
 Ideally located near stunning golf courses, homes for sale in LPGA are upscale residences.
 Homeowners in the community are able to easily access many of Daytona’s most popular amenities and attractions include the speedway, beaches and many restaurants and shops.